- About Spasticity

 - Savings & Support

-BOTOX® is a prescription medicine that is injected into muscles to treat increased muscle stiffness in elbow, wrist, finger, thumb, ankle, and toe muscles in people 18 years and older with upper and lower limb spasticity.
+BOTOX® is a prescription medicine that is injected into muscles to treat increased muscle stiffness in people 2 years of age and older with spasticity.

 important safety information